Some of the world’s biggest and most exciting companies will not be found on the ASX but that doesn’t means Aussies can’t get in on them.

 This means that if Australian investors aren’t thinking globally when it comes to their investment decisions, they could be missing out on some huge opportunities.
 Some of the world’s biggest and most exciting companies – such as Facebook, Google, Netflix, Apple and Amazon – will not be found on the ASX.
 However, it doesn’t means Aussies can’t get in on them.

-Can I buy Netflix or Facebook shares directly on the ASX?
+Can I buy Netflix, Facebook or Amazon shares directly on the ASX?

-No, you cannot buy direct shares in Netflix, Google, Amazon or Facebook on the ASX.
+No, you cannot directly buy the likes of Netflix, Google, Amazon or Facebook shares on the ASX.
 These major tech companies are not listed in Australia but are instead listed on the Nasdaq.

 But don’t worry, you can access the Nasdaq from Australia and buy these shares directly.